VIS4ROB-lab/robopt_open/README.md

 # Robotic Optimization (ROBOPT) Library #
 Package to simplify implementation of optimization problems in Ceres commonly used in robotics.

+This repository is used in a wider framework for multi-robot state estimation and path planning, available [here](https://github.com/VIS4ROB-lab/multi_robot_coordination).

+If you use this code in your academic work, please cite:

+    @inproceedings{bartolomei2020multi,
+      title={Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments}, author={Bartolomei, Luca and Karrer, Marco and Chli, Margarita}, booktitle={2020 {IEEE/RSJ} International Conference on Intelligent Robots and Systems ({IROS})}, year={2020}
+    }

 ## Installation
-In order to install RobOpt, follow these steps.
+In order to install RobOpt Open, follow these steps.
 First, create a catkin workspace:
 ```
 $ mkdir -p catkin_ws/src
 $ cd catkin_ws